Stickleback: Description

 Sticklebacks are endemic to the temperate zone and are most commonly found in the ocean, but some can be found in fresh water.
-The freshwater taxa were trapped in Europe, Asia, and North America after the Ice Age 10,000–20,000 years ago, and have evolved features different from those of the marine species.
+The freshwater taxa were trapped in Europe, Asia and North America after the last Ice Age 10,000–20,000 years ago and have evolved features different from those of the marine species.

 Sticklebacks are carnivorous, feeding on small animals such as insects, crustaceans and fish larvae.

 Sticklebacks are characterised by the presence of strong and clearly isolated spines in their dorsal fins.
 An unusual feature of sticklebacks is that they have no scales, although some species have bony armour plates.

 Sizes

 The maximum size of the best-known species, the three-spined stickleback (Gasterosteus aculeatus), is about 4 inches, but few of them are more than 3 inches long.
 They mature sexually at a length of about 2 inches.
 Most other stickleback species are roughly similar in size or somewhat smaller.
 The only exception is the far larger fifteen-spined stickleback (Spinachia spinachia), which can reach 22 cm (approx. 8.8 inches).
 Body form varies with habitat: sticklebacks in shallow lakes have developed a deep body specialized to enable feeding on benthic invertebrates, whilst those in deep oligotrophic lakes have adapted to feed on plankton and have slimmer bodies.